powerjg/learning_gem5/part1/building.rst

 The main argument passed to SCons is what you want to build, `build/X86/gem5.opt`.
 In this case, we are building gem5.opt (an optimized binary with debug symbols).
 We want to build gem5 in the directory build/X86.
-Since this directory currenly doesn't exist, SCons will look in ``build_opts`` to find the default parameters for X86.
+Since this directory currently doesn't exist, SCons will look in ``build_opts`` to find the default parameters for X86.
 (Note: I'm using -j9 here to execute the build on 9 of my 8 cores on my machine.
 You should choose an appropriate number for your machine, usually cores+1.)